 From a theoretical viewpoint, this situation offers both opportunities and challenges.
-The 2745 fact that, at small-x, there is no abrupt transition between the dilute and dense regimes, allows 2746 the use of techniques which, while still being weak coupling, go beyond those used in the dilute 2747 limit.
-The usual parton multiplication processes have to be supplemented by processes in which 2748 partons recombine - thus adding non-linear terms to the evolution equations [256].
-There are 2749 deep theoretical questions arising in this new dense partonic regime of QCD.
-At high energies 2750 the scattering amplitudes are close to the unitarity limit, and one expects that unitarity will be 2751 preserved by the taming of parton densities due to recombination effects - this phenomenon is 2752 generically referred to as saturation.
-Thus, in the weak coupling limit the physics responsible 2753 for satisfying unitarity in QCD is expected to be describable in partonic language.
-Theoretical 2754 calculations [257-260] in high-energy QCD justify these generic expectations.
-Furthermore, 2755 the experimental exploration of this transition region where the standard perturbative descrip-2756 tion based on collinear factorization and linear evolution equations requires large corrections, 2757 provides new possibilities of further understanding the strong coupling regime.
-2758
+The fact that, at small-x, there is no abrupt transition between the dilute and dense regimes, allows the use of techniques which, while still being weak coupling, go beyond those used in the dilute limit.
+The usual parton multiplication processes have to be supplemented by processes in which partons recombine - thus adding non-linear terms to the evolution equations [?].
+There are deep theoretical questions arising in this new dense partonic regime of QCD.
+At high energies the scattering amplitudes are close to the unitarity limit, and one expects that unitarity will be preserved by the taming of parton densities due to recombination effects - this phenomenon is generically referred to as saturation.
+Thus, in the weak coupling limit the physics responsible for satisfying unitarity in QCD is expected to be describable in partonic language.
+Theoretical calculations [?, ?, ?, ?] in high-energy QCD justify these generic expectations.
+Furthermore, the experimental exploration of this transition region where the standard perturbative description based on collinear factorization and linear evolution equations requires large corrections, provides new possibilities of further understanding the strong coupling regime.

-Deep inelastic lepton-hadron scattering has already been shown to address these questions 2759 in the most efficient manner.
-It provides the cleanest way of measuring the parton densities, 2760 including the small-x region in which, as indicated above, the border between the dilute and 2761 dense regimes of QCD should occur within the weak coupling region where calculations can be 2762 done.
-Approaching this transition region from the dilute side by decreasing x or by increasing 2763 the number of nucleons in the target, one should observe features which cannot be understood 2764 within the framework of linear QCD evolution equations but, using more elaborate tools (non-2765 linear evolution equations) can still be analyzed in terms of weak coupling techniques.
-In fact, 2766 within the standard framework of the leading-twist linear QCD evolution equations (DGLAP) 2767 the parton densities are predicted to rise at small x, and this rise has been seen very clearly at 2768 HERA.
-However, unitarity prevents such a rise from continuing indefinitely, leading to satura-2769 tion of gluon densities.
-In hadron-hadron scattering it is unitarity which limits the growth of 2770 the total cross sections as a function of energy: according to Froissart and Martin [261, 262]2771 where s_0 is a typical hadronic scale.
-This bound comes from two fundamental assumptions.
-The 2772 first is that the amplitude for the scattering at fixed value of impact parameter is bounded by 2773 unity and the second is the finite range of the strong interaction.
-The bound on the amplitude 2774 has a simple physical interpretation that the probability for the interaction becomes very high, 2775 so the target (or more precisely the interaction region) is completely absorptive.
-This situation 2776 is usually referred to as a black disk regime.
-The description of this regime is very challenging 2777 theoretically and it is expected that new phenomena will occur which are direct manifestations 2778 of a new state in QCD which is characterized by a high parton density.
-The LHeC will uniquely 2779 offer the possibility of exploring the transition towards this new state of dense QCD matter.
-2780 as it can pursue a two-pronged approach: high center-of-mass energy, extending the kinematic 2781 range to lower x, and the possibility of deep inelastic scattering off heavy nuclei.
-2782
+Deep inelastic lepton-hadron scattering has already been shown to address these questions in the most efficient manner.
+It provides the cleanest way of measuring the parton densities, including the small-x region in which, as indicated above, the border between the dilute and dense regimes of QCD should occur within the weak coupling region where calculations can be done.
+Approaching this transition region from the dilute side by decreasing x or by increasing the number of nucleons in the target, one should observe features which cannot be understood within the framework of linear QCD evolution equations but, using more elaborate tools (non-linear evolution equations) can still be analyzed in terms of weak coupling techniques.
+In fact, within the standard framework of the leading-twist linear QCD evolution equations (DGLAP) the parton densities are predicted to rise at small x, and this rise has been seen very clearly at HERA.
+However, unitarity prevents such a rise from continuing indefinitely, leading to saturation of gluon densities.
+In hadron-hadron scattering it is unitarity which limits the growth of the total cross sections as a function of energy: according to Froissart and Martin [?,?]

-$$\sigma{\rm tot} \le {\rm const.} \ln^2 s/s_0 , \qquad (6.1)$$
+$$\sigma{\text{tot}} \le \text{const.} \ln^2 s/s_0 ,$$ (6.1)